Posting Course Materials on CourseWorks - Using the New Canvas System for Spring 2019 Courses

 How do I post a syllabus?

-Most faculty post their syllabus in the "Files and Resources" section.
-Usually by creating a folder with the title syllabus and then uploading a file to the folder
+Most faculty post their syllabus in the "Files" section.
+Usually by creating a folder with the title syllabus and then uploading a file to the folder.

 CopyrightThe Law School participates in the Copyright Clearance Center program for obtaining permission to use copyrighted materials in both hard-copy “coursepacks” and materials posted online in the Courseweb system.